MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 [Items to include in this and other articles]
 Passive or active discovery using your MDE

-instructions on how to get started
+Instructions on how to get started

-establishing site-based RBAC (Role-Based Access Control)
+Establishing site-based RBAC (Role-Based Access Control)

 ## Trail set up